If you’re not; your competitors probably are

 These are the main forms of social proof and there’s no denying it is something that influences all of us, every single day, which is exactly why it is used in marketing so effectively.

-Bridge The Trust Gap
+Bridging The Trust Gap

 But there is still a gap between you both coming together, and that usually comes from them not having enough of a reason to trust you.

 Why?
-Because a review, as we mentioned above, is brings together “user” and “crowd” social proof in a way that is the closest thing to a recommendation from family.
+Because a review, as we mentioned above, brings together “user” and “crowd” social proof in a way that is the closest thing to a recommendation from family.

 The end result is that you make a great first impression with potential clients, and your reviews help to position you as the obvious choice of expert who can really help them.